Pascha (brothel): COVID closure, bankruptcy, new owner, renovation

+In June 2024, authorities raided Pascha.
+Police and tax investigators inspected the premises, concentrating on tax compliance of the sex workers.
+The owner acknowledged difficulties with tax payments, as he refused to participate in a voluntary system which has brothel owners collect flat daily tax payments from the sex workers up front.

+In September 2024, Pascha was seized by authorities, preventing the owners to sell.
+Prosecutors suspect that the brothel was bought with proceeds from an organized crime ring that had smuggled rich Chinese citizens to Germany.
+The brothel continued to operate normally.

 Documentary

-Like a Pascha (2010) (Swedish: Som en Pascha) is a documentary by Svante Tidholm looking at the crisis of masculinity from a feminist point of view.
+Like a Pascha (2010) A.K.A Dream World - the biggest brothel per IMDB (Swedish: Som en Pascha) is a documentary by Svante Tidholm looking at the crisis of masculinity from a feminist point of view.
 It was filmed at Pascha over the course of three years.
 The film features interviews with the manager, an employee, a prostitute, a customer and some footage of a rooftop orgy at the brothel.
 Tidholm remained critical of the business.